TheRealXORA/Documents/README.md

 **Welcome!**

-### This documentation explains all the functions available in your executor
+**This documentation explains all the functions available in your executor.**